Rooked1/100-days-of-code/log.md

 **Thoughts**: Felt really productive to review.Felt better understanding this time.
 Some things starting to fall into place.

 **Link(s) to work**: [Local Weather App]-http://codepen.io/Rooked1/pen/Kzxadj

+### Day 8: - 10 January 2017

+**Today's Progress**: Reviewed basic Javascript on Freecodecamp.
+Stuck on geolocation still.

+**Thoughts**: I am going to try and work on javascript challenges for a while.
+Bogged down in weather app.